redhat-solution-patterns/redhat-solution-patterns.github.io/content/patterns/solution-pattern-rhsi-aap.md

-Using Red Hat Service Interconnect to extend the reach of Ansible Automation Platform
+Learn how to securely and easily expose protected hosts for remote management with Ansible Automation Platform using Red Hat Service Interconnect.

 <!--more-->